George Ilenikhena: Club career

 On 29 June 2023, Ilenikhena signed for Belgian Pro League champions, Royal Antwerp, on a four-year deal, for a reported fee of €6 million.
-On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
-Later that year, on 13 December, he scored his first Champions League goal in the 92nd minute of stoppage time, securing a 3–2 victory against Barcelona to be his club's first ever win in the competition.
+On 11 October, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 13 December, he scored his first Champions League goal in the 92nd minute of stoppage time, securing a 3–2 victory against Barcelona to be his club's first ever win in the competition.

+AS Monaco

 On 25 July 2024, Ilenikhena signed for Ligue 1 Club, AS Monaco.
-Later that year, on 19 September, he scored his second Champions League goal in the 71st minute of second half, securing a 2–1 victory against Barcelona to be his club's first win in the competition.
+Later that year, on 19 September, he scored his first goal for the club, securing a 2–1 victory against Barcelona in the opening match of the Champions League league phase.

+Al-Ittihad

+On 3 February 2026, Ilenikhena moved to Saudi Pro League club Al-Ittihad from AS Monaco for a reported fee of €33 million, signing as a replacement for Karim Benzema.

 International career

-George Ilenikhena first featured with France youth teams in the summer of 2021, as he was selected with the Under-16, along with the likes of Warren Zaïre-Emery.
+Ilenikhena first featured with France youth teams in the summer of 2021, as he was selected with the Under-16..
+Ilenikhena switched allegience to Nigeria and made a scoring debut for the Super Eagles in their first match of the 2027 Afcon qualifiers on September 25th, 2026.

 Style of play

 Ilenikhena is a quick centre-forward, Philippe Hinschberger, the coach of his debut with Amiens, describes him as a strong left-footed player, with an outstanding ability to attack the depth of the field.

-He mentioned Cristiano Ronaldo and Kylian Mbappé as his two favorite players.
+He mentioned Cristiano Ronaldo and Kylian Mbappé as his two favourite players.